Kikuchi disease

 Kikuchi disease was described in 1972 in Japan.
 It is also known as histiocytic necrotizing lymphadenitis, Kikuchi necrotizing lymphadenitis, phagocytic necrotizing lymphadenitis, subacute necrotizing lymphadenitis, and necrotizing lymphadenitis.
 Kikuchi disease occurs sporadically in people with no family history of the condition.

 It was first described by Dr Masahiro Kikuchi (1935–2012) in 1972 and independently by Y. Fujimoto.

 Signs and symptoms

 The signs and symptoms of Kikuchi disease are fever, enlargement of the lymph nodes (lymphadenopathy), skin rashes, and headache.
-In sixty to ninety percent of cases, lymphadenopathy presents in the posterior cervical lymph nodes with diameter enlargement typically being between one to two centimeters, but up to seven centimeters has been reported in literature.
+In sixty to ninety percent of cases, lymphadenopathy presents in the posterior cervical lymph nodes with diameter enlargement typically being between one and two centimeters, but up to seven centimeters has been reported in literature.
 Occasionally, the supraclavicular and axillary lymph nodes become swollen as well.
 Rarely, enlargement of the liver and spleen and nervous system involvement resembling meningitis are seen.
 Often a bout of extreme fatigue can occur - often taking hold during latter parts of the day and the affected person can be more prone to fatigue from exercise.